YousofMersal/DM885_Project_DevSecOps/README.md

 ### How to run it

-In the `./terraform/` directory run `terraform apply` to start a RabbitMQ server in Kubernetes.
+- In the `./terraform/` directory run `terraform apply` to start a RabbitMQ server in Kubernetes.
 And potentially other 3rd party services in the future

-Run `skaffold dev` in the `./services/` directory, this starts up a `consumer` and `producer` service that automatically restarts when files change.
+- Run `skaffold dev` in the `./services/` directory, this starts up a `consumer` and `producer` service that automatically restarts when files change.

+# External resources

+Guide on configuring RabbitMQ for Kubernetes: https://blog.rabbitmq.com/posts/2020/08/deploying-rabbitmq-to-kubernetes-whats-involved/